Philippines at the World Athletics Championships

 The Philippines have taken part in all but one editions of the World Athletics Championships, missing only the 1999 edition.

-Their first ever medal came in 2022, by the polevaulter EJ Obiena, when he finished 3rd in the men's pole vault event.
-Obiena went to only the silver medal the following edition, being to this date the only filipino athlete to stand on the podium at the World Championships.
+Their first ever medal came in 2022, by the pole vaulter EJ Obiena, when he finished 3rd in the men's pole vault event.
+Obiena went to only the silver medal the following edition, being to this date the only Filipino athlete to stand on the podium at the World Championships.